 ANTH 131.
 Peoples and Cultures of Europe.
 More than a place or "continent," Europe is a social and ideological construction employed to unite diverse linguistic and cultural communities.
-Focuses on major themes in contemporary Europeanist anthropology, including transformations within and between local communities and regions (especially with regards to Northern Ireland, the former Society bloc, and Yugoslav federation), immigration, neonationalist extremism, the changing character of religious institutions, and the European Union as a framework for organizing identity and society.
-Prerequisite: ANTH 002.
-3 units.
+Focuses on major themes in contemporary Europeanist anthropology, including transformations within and between local communities and regions (especially with regards to Northern Ireland, the former Society bloc, and Yugoslav federation), immigration, neo-nationalist extremism, the changing character of religious institutions, and the European Union as a framework for organizing identity and society.
+Prerequisite: ANTH 2.
+Units: 3.0.
 ANTH 134.
 Japanese Culture and Society.
 Culture of the Japanese: traditional and modern, rural and urban, cultural and social institutions; village and urban organization; and family structure.
 Aspects of social change in contemporary rural and urban Japan.
-3 units.
+Units: 3.0.

 ANTH 135.
 Indians of North America.
 Provides a survey of traditional Native American societies and culture areas north of Mexico.
 Readings, lectures, and discussions emphasize primary ethnographic and historic data that provide the richest accounts of Amerindian cultures at the time of European contact and shortly thereafter.
-3 units.
+Units: 3.0.

 ANTH 140.
 Social Anthropology.
 Crosscultural comparisons of the structures and functions of non-literate and complex societies; the diversity of social and territorial units, their analysis and classification; and the study of social organization and control and social change in relation to kinship, marriage and family, lineage and clan, law, politics, economics and religion in diverse societies.
-Prerequisite: ANTH 002 or ANTH 102, and ANTH 104; or instructor permission.
-3 units.
+Prerequisite: ANTH 2 or ANTH 102, and ANTH 104; or instructor permission.
+Units: 3.0.

 ANTH 141.
 Culture Theory.
 Exploration of the concepts, dimensions and dynamics of culture theory, viewing culture as an adaptive, comparative, cognitive, structural and symbolic system.
-Prerequisite: ANTH 002, ANTH 104.
-3 units.
+Prerequisite: ANTH 2, ANTH 104.
+Units: 3.0.

 ANTH 142.
 Political Anthropology.
 Explores political anthropology as a specialized field of anthropological inquiry.
 Analyzes the articulation of power, authority, and legitimacy in non-state and state based societies.
 Contributes to an understanding of the transforming powers of modernity and resistance to it and develops a critical appreciation of how age, status, class, ethnicity, race, gender and religious ideologies shape political order within various societies around the world.
-Prerequisite: ANTH 002 or ANTH 101.
-3 units.
+Prerequisite: ANTH 2 or ANTH 101.
+Units: 3.0.

 ANTH 143.
 Culture and Society in Mexico.
 Introduction to the cultural and social institutions of the Mexican people.
 The changing patterns of family, economic, political, religious, and educational systems in Mexico.
-3 units.
+Units: 3.0.

 ANTH 144.
 Contemporary American Culture in Anthropological Perspective.
 Anthropological analysis of contemporary American culture viewed from the perspective of both internal and external observers, with emphasis on such subjects as cultural myths and social realities, values, ideology and world view, family and cultural transmission, social institutions and structures, religious ceremonies and magical rituals, and other customs and practices that establish American culture as one of the more bizarre and exotic in the world ethnographic literature.
-3 units.
+Units: 3.0.

 ANTH 145.
 Peoples and Cultures of Latin America.
 Exploration of diversity of peoples and cultures in Latin America and the common experiences such as colonialism, ethnicity, and economy that shape their lives.
 Aspects of culture examined include: race and ethnicity, colonialism and its implications, the state and political institutions, religious systems, kinship and social organization, gender, economic processes, and issues pertaining to environment, urbanization, globalization, nationalism, and transnationalism.
-3 units.
+Units: 3.0.